kjteaches/jobpapa/README.md

 ```

-One thing to note: it uses the macOS `open` command to launch Firefox, so if you're on Windows or Linux you'll need to tweak the `webbrowser.get(...)` line first.
+**Please note:** it uses the macOS `open` command to launch Firefox, so if you're on Windows or Linux you'll need to tweak the `webbrowser.get(...)` line first or not use it at all.

 ## Credits